NIH-NEI/gdb/README.md

 - **Contact**: nagarajanv@nih.gov
 ------------

-## Introduction: A Benchmark for Scientific Reasoning
+## Introduction: A Benchmark for scientific reasoning

 In complex scientific fields like bioinformatics, the true value of an AI tool is not just its accuracy, but its ability to perform higher-order reasoning—synthesizing data into coherent narratives, forming novel hypotheses, and constructing plausible models of biological systems.
 Standard NLP benchmarks often fail to capture this crucial dimension.